LeCoupa/awesome-cheatsheets/languages/python.md

 ```python
 thistuple = ("apple", "banana", "cherry")
 ```

-- Tuple items are ordered, unchangeable, and allow duplicate values.
+- Tuple items are ordered, unchangeable / immutable, and allow duplicate values.
+We cannot change, add or remove items after the tuple has been created.
 - Tuple items are indexed, the first item has index `[0]`, the second item has index `[1]` etc.
 - When we say that tuples are ordered, it means that the items have a defined order, and that order will not change.

-- Tuples are unchangeable, meaning that we cannot change, add or remove items after the tuple has been created.
 - Since tuple are indexed, tuples can have items with the same value:
 - Tuples allow duplicate values:
 ```python